S. N. Bose National Centre for Basic Sciences: History

 In June 1982 Union Government having decided to setup an institution for research to be dedicated to the hallowed memory of Satyendra Nath Bose and appointed B. D. Pande lead committee.

-The commissioning of the PARAM Rudra Supercomputer at SNBNCBS in Kolkata on September 26, 2024, represents a pivotal advancement in the city’s computing landscape.
+The commissioning of the PARAM Rudra Supercomputer at SNBNCBS in Kolkata on September 26, 2024, represents a pivotal advancement in the city's computing landscape.
 This survey note provides a comprehensive examination of its specifications, impact, and broader implications.

+Collaborations

+In March 2022, the Centre and IIT Bombay established a formal partnership to enhance scientific research and academic exchange.
+The collaboration focuses on quantum information, materials science, and astrophysics through joint conferences and mobility.

+The Joint Ph.D.
+Programme between SNBNCBS and IISER Kolkata is a collaborative doctoral initiative focusing on interdisciplinary research in physical and chemical sciences.
+It integrates specialized facilities from both institutions, offering advanced training in condensed matter, materials science, and spectroscopy.

+The MoU between SNBNCBS Kolkata and IFW Dresden establishes a bilateral partnership for research into novel magnetic and topological quantum materials.
+Approved by the Indian Cabinet in 2022, it facilitates joint projects, researcher exchanges, and advanced material characterization, leveraging combined expertise to advance quantum technology and condensed matter physics.

 S.N.
 Bose Astronomical Observatory

 The inauguration of the Panchet Hill Observatory in January 2025 marked a pivotal moment for astronomical research in eastern India, establishing the region as a new hub for observational astronomy.
 Located atop Panchet Hill in the Garpanchakot area of Purulia district, West Bengal.
 The decision to establish the observatory was made by SNBNCBS in 2014, with land acquisition formalized in 2018.
 The observatory is strategically located at an elevation of 600 meters above ground level and at a longitude of approximately 86° E, a position that fills a critical gap in global observation networks.
 Along this longitude, stretching from the Arctic Ocean to Antarctica, observatories are sparse, making Panchet Hill Observatory a major facility.